devexp-db/postgresql-setup/README.md

 script with PostgreSQL and you are using this on your own, please update `etc/postgresql-setup/upgrade/postgresql.conf` to reflect your setup.

+### Running without systemd/init system
+Your setup might not include systemd as the init system or include any init system at all.
+This would be the case in most of the base container images for example.
+This script will try to compensate by parsing systemd service file in preconfigured path directly.
+By default the path is `/lib/systemd/system`.

+If there is no systemd service file, or for whatever reason the script is unable to find valid PostgreSQL data directory, you can still provide PostgreSQL data directory path manually by using `--datadir` argument.
+For example when initializing new data directory use `./postgresql-setup --initdb --datadir=/my/path`.

+This feature is most beneficial when using this script inside container images, as it gives you the most control with least dependencies.

 ## Maintainer notes
 Be careful about paths.
 Your might need to tweak paths either in configure files, or in code based on your environment.